Roberto Clemente Community Academy

 Gina M. Pérez, the author of The Near Northwest Side Story: Migration, Displacement, and Puerto Rican Families, wrote that in Chicago the school is known as "the Puerto Rican high school".
 Jennifer Domino Rudolph, author of Embodying Latino Masculinities: Producing Masculatinidad wrote that the school "is strongly associated with Puerto Rican cultural nationalism".
 Ana Y. Ramos-Zayas, author of National Performances: The Politics of Class, Race, and Space in Puerto Rican Chicago, wrote that the school was portrayed in the media as "the property of Puerto Rican nationalists" and "as part of Puerto Rico."
 Rudolph stated that media depictions of violence from Puerto Rican nationalism movements caused the school to become controversial, and that the school was associated with much of the "backlash against manifestations of Puerto Rican identity."
 According to Pérez, as of 2004, most West Town area residents have a sense of pride in the school, while also lamenting issues common in Chicago public schools that appear at Clemente, such as gangs and school violence, dropouts, and low test scores.

 History

 The school was established in 1892 as Northwest Division High School.
 It was renamed Tuley High School in 1906.
 In 1974, the school moved to a new facility across the street named Roberto Clemente High School.
 Overcrowding was the reason why the old Tuley building closed.
 The students had demanded that the school be renamed after Clemente, as well as asking for the removal of the existing curriculum and principal when they had the school closed in 1973.
 At the time approximately 53% of the students were of Puerto Rican ancestry.
 The principal, Herbert Fink left his position.
-By November 1974 there was another demonstration protesting against removals of teachers.
+By November 1974 there was another demonstration protesting against the removals of teachers.